 What types of issues does Council consider?

 Items brought to Council meetings vary widely.
 Issues may include petitions, delegations or a variety of other concerns.

 Are all requests to have an item discussed at a Council meeting granted?

 Depending on the nature of the item you would like discussed, City Administration may be able to handle your request and it may not need to proceed to Council.
 There are also cases where a request will not be granted if a similar item has appeared on the Council Agenda in the recent months.

 Once your letter has been received and reviewed, City Administration will contact you, either by telephone or letter to provide information regarding your request to have your item placed before Council.

 Regular Council meetings are held the second and fourth Monday of each month, at 7:00 p.m. in the Council Chambers (upstairs) at City Hall 424 – 3rd Avenue West Prince Rupert, B.C.
 If any of these Mondays is a holiday, the Council will meet on the following Tuesday.
 Council meetings start at 7:00 p.m. precisely.
 Council meetings are televised on Channel 10 at 7:00 p.m. as the schedule of meetings reflects.

 Are Council Meetings open to the public?

 Yes.
 You are welcome to attend all regular Council Meetings.
 You may choose to stay for the entire regular Council Meeting or just for the items that interest you.
-If you have a cellular telephone, we ask that the telephone be turned off while the Council Meeting is in session.
+We ask that cell phones be turned off or too silent while the Council Meeting is in session.